-I recently presented the “Fearless” approach to Job Searching to a group of 20 Career Resource Managers for post secondary institutions.
-To be honest, it was the scariest presentation I have ever given about unemployed students for 2 reason:
+I recently presented to a group of 20 Career Resource Managers for post secondary institutions about unemployed students and alumni.
+To be honest, it was the scariest presentation I’ve ever given for 2 reason:

 2. These people are very proud about what they do and fiercely protective of their methods.

 As usual, we spent a lot of time discussing resume’s and more specifically profiles and summaries.
-As you can imagine, many of them challenged me on my view that profiles and summaries ONLY INCREASE YOUR CHANCES OF GETTING ELIMINATED and keep you unemployed, and do not help you get an interview.
+As you can imagine, many of them challenged me on my view that profiles and summaries ONLY INCREASE YOUR CHANCES OF GETTING ELIMINATED (keeping you unemployed).
+They don’t help you get interviews.

-What I want you to understand is that over selling your experience, education skills, whatever – is BAD! being over qualified or over educated will get you eliminated as quickly as being under educated or experienced.
-In my experience, the over 40and unemployed crowd are the worst offenders of this.
-All of this life and work experience and not enough paper to write it on. here is some inspiration for you, Is age just a number in your career?
+What I want you to understand is that over selling your experience, education skills, whatever – is BAD!
+Being over qualified or over educated will get you eliminated as quickly as being under educated or under experienced, it’s keeping you unemployed.
+Here is a great article about how you can look at it, Is age just a number in your career?

 I see people trying to put EVERYTHING they have ever done, trying to summarize every possible skill and piece of education on their resume.
-So much information that it is HIDING THE RIGHT INFORMATION, the information a hiring manager NEEDS to see to proceed with the screening of your resume.
+All of this information is really HIDING THE RIGHT INFORMATION… the information a hiring manager NEEDS to see to proceed with the screening of your resume.
 You can read more about that in RESUME FORMAT 101 – ANATOMY OF RESUME SCREENING.

 But at the end of the day, here are the facts about profiles and summaries and how they actually hurt your chances of getting interviews and keep you unemployed.

-- the initial screener’s of your resume DO NOT read your profile and summary, they only look at your education and/or experience.
+- at initial screening recruiters or hiring managers DO NOT read your profile and summary, they only look at your education and/or experience.

 - if a hiring manager does read your profile/summary (and 90%+ of the time they don’t) and they don’t like what they read – THEY WILL ELIMINATE YOU = Unemployed.